 Table of Contents

-This plugin shows you the list of all scheduled operations.
+This plugin shows you the list of all scheduled transactions.

-This is where you can set up each scheduled operation to have its own parameters.
+This is where you can set up each scheduled transaction to have its own parameters.

 - Next Occurrence